191TeamShowbizU/docs/001-team-agreement.md

 If we don't know how to do something, we will do our best to figure it out.
 We will ask for help if we get stuck.

+If there is a problem with the group or sponsor, we will discuss it openly.